OpenClaw is a personal AI assistant. Praxis Agents live on the business layer.

 Power vs safety

-Host-level access on machines is a feature for power users and a high risk for business teams.
+Host-level access is a feature for power users and a high risk for business teams.

 OpenClaw's host-level access is part of the appeal.
 In a business environment, the same freedom becomes a risk surface.
-Praxis Agents keep AI-written code execution inside a sandbox, credentials encrypted away from LLMs, and data partitioned by team groups.
+The Praxis Agents Platform keeps AI-written code execution inside a sandbox, credentials encrypted away from LLMs, and data partitioned by team groups.

 Personal vs team